agrampa/seattle-301d28/15-project-week-kickoff/project-requirements.md

     * Projects must utilize [Open Graph meta tags](http://ogp.me/) so that the applications provide rich previews in social media and messaging applications.
  * **Good and proper use of CSS**
     * Clear, readable, and efficient styles
-    * Layout on various screen sizes like desktop and mobile
+    * Responsive layout on various screen sizes like desktop and mobile
     * Well organized file structure.
  * **Good and proper use of JavaScript**
     * Clear, readable, and efficient code
-    * Uses domain models to encapsulate data and behavior (OOP)
+    * Uses IFFEs and domain models to encapsulate data and behavior (OOP)
     * Responds to user events
     * Leverages AJAX appropriately in at least one case
+    * Retrieves data from a 3rd party API
     * Integrates 3rd party libraries like jQuery consistently
     * Contains no unnecessary or commented-out code
  * **Generally useful and functional**